Cloud Computing (horse): Racing career

 Cloud Computing became just the fourth horse in the last 34 years to win the Preakness after not having raced in the Derby.
 The last horse to do so was the filly Rachel Alexandra in 2009.
 It was the first win of a Triple Crown race for his trainer Chad Brown and the second for jockey Javier Castellano, who was riding the colt for the first time.

 "I'm not going to dispute the fact that I brought in a fresh horse as part of our strategy", said Brown.
 "Classic Empire and Always Dreaming are two outstanding horses and our strategy was, if we were going to ever beat them, let's take them on two weeks' rest when we have six, and it worked."

 "It's incredibly special", said Klarman.
 "He's a great horse.
 I have the best trainer and the best jockey going for me.
 I never imagined it, but I'm thrilled."
 Klarman had grown up in Baltimore just a few blocks away from Pimlico and attended many runnings of the Preakness including Secretariat's win in 1973.

 Cloud Computing was then given some time off before finishing fifth in the Jim Dandy Stakes at Saratoga on July 29.
-He followed up with a ninth-place finish in the Travers Stakes on August 26.
+He followed up with an eighth-place finish in the Travers Stakes on August 26.

+In his first start as a four-year-old in the 2018 Westchester Stakes at Belmont Park, Cloud Computing was well beaten as the favorite.
+Trainer Chad Brown announced after the race that the horse would undergo surgery for an ankle chip.
+Towards the end of the year, in what would end up being his final career race, Cloud Computing finished last in an allowance field at Aqueduct.

 Breeding career

+Cloud Computing retired to stud in 2019 at Spendthrift Farm for a stud fee of $7,500.
+In 2022 Spendthrift relocated Cloud Computing to Pin Oak Lane Farm in New Freedom, Pennsylvania.
+In May 2026 Cloud Computing was purchased by Rodney and Sharon Eckenrode's Equistar Training and Breeding in Annville, Pennsylvania, shortly after the death of Pin Oak Lane Farm owner Dr. William Solomon.

-Cloud Computing retired to stud in 2019 at the Pin Oak Lane Farm in New Freedom, Pennsylvania for a fee of $3,500.
-His best racer is I'm Very Busy, a 2020 colt out of Two Kisses that won the Grade II Muniz Memorial Classic Stakes in 2024.
+Among Cloud Computing's best racers are I'm Very Busy, a 2020 colt out of Two Kisses that won the Grade II Muniz Memorial Classic Stakes in 2024, and Zajarova, a Group 1 winner in Chile.